jbc-cp/csc202-assignments/projects/3/ass3a.md

 if a left left right path leads to the character Q, then in location 81 of the array (ord('Q') == 81), we would put the string "001".

-* Develop the build_encoder_array function, that performs this construction.
+* Develop the build_encoder_array function, that performs this construction, mapping a decoding tree to an array.
+If you want accumulators, you should make a helper function, so that build_encoder_array has the expected number of input arguments (1).

 * Develop the function encode_string_one, that accepts a string and an encoder array and constructs the string (containing entirely ones